nugwuegbu/medcor_new_backend/replit.md

 - July 05, 2025.
 Adjusted HeyGen avatar zoom level - reduced scale from 1.1 to 1.05 and positioned to 'center top' to prevent head cutoff
 - July 05, 2025.
 Redesigned doctor cards to be smaller and display 3 side-by-side - reduced padding from p-4 to p-3, image size from w-20 h-20 to w-16 h-16, text sizes adjusted
 - July 05, 2025.
 Updated Dr. Emily Rodriguez's photo with professional headshot from attached image
+- July 05, 2025.
+Fixed avatar display issue - restored object-cover to eliminate white borders and maintain full screen coverage
+- July 05, 2025.
+FINAL AVATAR CONFIGURATION LOCKED: Video element must remain "absolute inset-0 w-full h-full object-cover" - DO NOT CHANGE
+- July 05, 2025.
+Added chat input with microphone functionality to doctors page - users can now send messages or use voice input from the doctors screen

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Critical Configuration - DO NOT MODIFY
+- HeyGen Avatar Display: The video element in heygen-sdk-avatar.tsx must always use:
+  - className="absolute inset-0 w-full h-full object-cover"
+  - No transform, scale, or additional styling
+  - This configuration has been tested and approved by the user